-In January 2006, the Company adopted Statement of Financial Accounting Standards ("SFAS") No. 123 (Revised 2004), "Share-Based Payment" ("SFAS 123R"), which requires the measurement and recognition of compensation expense for all stock-based awards made to employees and directors based on the grant date fair value of those awards.
+In January 2006, the Company adopted SFAS 123R which requires the measurement and recognition of compensation expense for all stock-based awards made to employees and directors based on the grant date fair value of those awards.
 SFAS 123R also requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

-Refer to note 2 for the impact of adoption SFAS 123R to the Company's consolidated financial statements.
+Refer to note 2 for the impact of adoption of SFAS 123R on the Company's consolidated financial statements.